Rushden & Diamonds F.C.: Back in the Conference

 Rushden & Diamonds playing against Kettering in 2008.

 The seasons following the Diamonds' return to the Football Conference were marred by instability on and off the pitch.
 Keith Cousins took over the club in November 2006 and resigned in 2011.
 He was replaced by Liam Beasant and Gary Calder, the latter of whom himself quit the club just weeks after taking over.
-Meanwhile, five managers (Paul Hart, Tony Godden, Graham Westley, Garry Hill and Justin Edinburgh) took control of the team at different times.
+Meanwhile, five managers (Paul Hart, Tony Godden, Graham Westley, Garry Hill, and Justin Edinburgh) took control of the team at different times.

 During their first three seasons back in England's fifth division the Diamonds failed to finish in the top ten.
-By the end of the 2008–09 season the average attendance was less than 50% of what it had been during their last season in the Football League.
+By the end of the 2008–09 season, the average attendance was less than 50% of what it had been during their last season in the Football League.
 The sole highlight of these three years was reaching the Conference League Cup Final against Aldershot Town in 2007.
 With the scores level at 3–3 after extra-time, the Diamonds lost 4–3 on penalties.

 However, the Diamonds' fortunes changed after the resignation of Garry Hill in February 2009, and the subsequent appointment of Justin Edinburgh as manager – initially as caretaker, but then full-time.
-During his first full season in charge he led the club to the Football Conference play-offs as a result of finishing in 4th place– their first top-ten finish since 2003.
+During his first full season in charge, he led the club to the Football Conference play-offs as a result of finishing in 4th place– their first top-ten finish since 2003.
 The team eventually succumbed to a 3–1 aggregate defeat at the hands of eventual play-off winners Oxford United.
-The Diamonds also progressed to the second round of the FA Cup, having beaten Workington and Hinckley United before being knocked out by Brighton & Hove Albion at the Withdean Stadium.
+The Diamonds also progressed to the second round of the FA Cup, having defeated Workington and Hinckley United before being knocked out by Brighton & Hove Albion at the Withdean Stadium.